nginxinc/ansible-collection-nginx/CONTRIBUTING.md

 * The NGINX Ansible collection is written in `yaml` and supports NGINX Open Source, NGINX Plus and NGINX App Protect.
 * The project follows the standard [Ansible collection directory structure](https://docs.ansible.com/ansible/latest/dev_guide/developing_collections.html):
-  * The main code is found at `roles/` (do note that all roles are Git submodules).
+  * The main code is found in [`roles/`](https://github.com/nginxinc/ansible-collection-nginx/blob/main/roles/) directory (do note that all roles are Git submodules).
-  * Sample playbooks and instructions can be found at `docs/`.
+  * Sample playbooks and instructions can be found in the [`playbooks/`](https://github.com/nginxinc/ansible-collection-nginx/blob/main/playbooks/) directory.

 ## Contributing